-Twin births have become more prevalent in developed countries over the last decades^{1-3}.
-In 2014, the twin birth rate in the USA was 33.9 per 1000 live births, the highest rate ever recorded4.
-Twin gestations are at increased risk of maternal, perinatal and infant morbidity and mortality, as well as long-term neurodevelopmental disability^{5-13}.
-Moreover, twin gestations also have a significant impact on healthcare costs and quality of life for both the parents and the children^{7,14,15}.
+Twin births have become more prevalent in developed countries over the last decades.1-3 In 2014, the twin birth rate in the United States was 33.9 per 1000 live births, the highest rate ever recorded.4 Twin gestations are at increased risk of maternal, perinatal, and infant morbidity and mortality, as well as long-term neurodevelopmental disability.5-13 Moreover, twin gestations also have a significant impact on health care costs and quality of life for both parents and children.^{7,14,15}

 Preterm birth is the most important factor determining neonatal morbidity and mortality among twins.
-The risk of preterm birth < 37 and < 32 weeks' gestation is eight- to ninefold higher in twin than in singleton gestations4.
-Several interventions have been proposed to reduce the rate of preterm birth in twin gestations, such as bed rest16, prophylactic tocolysis17, nutritional advice18, administration of 17α -hydroxyprogesterone caproate19, vaginal progesterone19, cerclage20 and cervical pessary^{21,22}.
-Unfortunately, these interventions have not been shown to reduce the risk of preterm birth in unselected twin gestations.

-A short cervix, traditionally defined as a transvaginal sonographic cervical length (CL) \leq 25 mm in the mid-trimester of pregnancy, is an important risk factor for spontaneous preterm birth and has emerged as one of the strongest and most consistent predictors of preterm birth in asymptomatic women with singleton^{23-29} or twin gestations^{30-43}.
-Currently, there is compelling evidence that administration of vaginal progesterone to asymptomatic women with a singleton gestation and a sonographic short cervix decreases the risk of preterm birth and neonatal morbidity and mortality^{44-46}.
-The efficacy of vaginal progesterone in women with a twin gestation and a short cervix has been less studied.
+The risk of preterm birth <37 and <32 weeks of gestation is 8- to 9-fold higher in twin than in singleton gestations.4 Several interventions have been proposed to reduce the rate of preterm birth in twin gestations such as bed rest,16 prophylactic tocolysis,17 nutritional advice,18 17αhydroxyprogesterone caproate,19 vaginal progesterone,19 cerclage,20 and cervical pessary.^{21,22} Unfortunately, these interventions have not been shown to reduce the risk of preterm birth in unselected twin gestations.
+A short cervix, traditionally defined as a transvaginal sonographic cervical length (CL) \leq 25 mm in the midtrimester of pregnancy, is an important risk factor for spontaneous preterm birth and has emerged as one of the strongest and most consistent predictors of preterm birth in asymptomatic women with singleton 23-29 or twin gestations.30-43 Currently, there is compelling evidence that vaginal progesterone administration to asymptomatic women with a singleton gestation and a sonographic short cervix decreases the risk of preterm birth and neonatal morbidity and mortality.44-46 The efficacy of vaginal progesterone in women with a twin gestation and a short cervix has been less studied.

-A meta-analysis of individual patient data (IPD) published in 2012 reported on the efficacy of vaginal progesterone in preventing preterm birth and neonatal morbidity and mortality in asymptomatic women with a twin gestation and a $CL \le 25$ mm in the mid-trimester47.

-A total of 52 women (104 fetuses/infants) from three randomized controlled trials (RCTs) were included in the study.
-The use of vaginal progesterone was associated with a significant 44% reduction in the risk of composite neonatal morbidity and mortality (relative risk (RR), 0.56 (95% CI, 0.30-0.97)) and a 30% non-significant reduction in the risk of preterm birth < 33 weeks' gestation (RR, 0.70 (95% CI, 0.34-1.44)).
-Since that time, additional RCTs evaluating the use of vaginal progesterone in twin gestations have been published.
-Therefore, a reassessment of the efficacy of this intervention in women with a twin gestation and a short cervix is justified.
+A meta-analysis of individual patient data (IPD) published in 2012 reported on the efficacy of vaginal progesterone in preventing preterm birth and neonatal morbidity and mortality in asymptomatic women with a twin gestation and a CL \leq 25 mm in the midtrimester.47 A total of 52 women (104 infants) from three randomized controlled trials (RCTs) were included in the study.
+The use of vaginal progesterone was associated with a significant 44% reduction in the risk of composite neonatal morbidity and mortality (relative risk [RR], 0.56; 95% confidence interval [CI], 0.30-0.97) and a 30% non-significant reduction in the risk of preterm birth <33 weeks of gestation (RR, 0.70; 95% CI, 0.34-1.44).
+Since that time, additional RCTs evaluating the use of vaginal progesterone in twin gestations have been published; therefore, reassessment of the efficacy of this intervention in women with a twin gestation and a short cervix is justified.

-The objective of this study was to update the previous IPD meta-analysis on the efficacy of vaginal progesterone in asymptomatic women with a twin gestation and a sonographic CL $\leq 25\,\mathrm{mm}$ in the mid-trimester for the prevention of preterm birth and neonatal morbidity and mortality.
+The objective of this study was to update the previous IPD meta-analysis on the efficacy of vaginal progesterone in asymptomatic women with a twin gestation and a sonographic CL \leq 25 mm at midtrimester for the prevention of preterm birth and neonatal morbidity and mortality.